hjlarry/flask-shop/README.md

 ## Introduction
-This project is a front page copy of [saleor](https://github.com/mirumee/saleor), but write with flask.
+This project is a front page copy of [saleor](https://github.com/mirumee/saleor) old version, but write with flask.
 It havn`t complete yet.

 ## ScreenShot